UoN-PHYS4041/UoN-PHYS4041.github.io/UoN-PHYS4041/content/lectures/lecture3.md

 $$

 Here we used $XYZ=i1$ and $X^2 = Y^2 = Z^2 = 1$.
 That is, the $R_X$ rotation gate is equivalent to rotating the 3D Bloch vector around the $x$-axis.
 Repeating this, we find similar for the $y$ and $z$ rotations.
 In {numref}`fig:bloch_rotations` we show the simulated tomography of a qubit state after the applying the three rotation gates.
 We indeed find that the gates rotate the state on the Bloch sphere around the three axes.
-The code to perform tomography and plot the Bloch sphere is included in ``BlochSphere-tomography.ipynb".
+The code to perform tomography and plot the Bloch sphere is included in [BlochSphere-tomography.ipynb](../downloads/BlochSphere-tomography.ipynb).

 ```{figure} ../images/BlochSphereRotations.pdf